 USE PACKAGING FREE COSMETIC PRODUCTS

-Today, thinking about the amount of plastic I used all these years make some cringe.
-So since the beginning of the year, I have switched over to solid shampoo and soap and it turns out to be perfect for my day to day life, but also particularly convenient to travel with.
+Today, thinking about the amount of plastic I used all these years makes me cringe.
+So since 2019, I switched over to solid shampoo and soap and it turns out to be perfect for my day to day life, but also particularly convenient to travel with.
 I buy solid shampoos and soap from Lush (because that is my easiest option here in Dubai), and I really like how small-sized, light weighted and extra long-lasting these products are.
 Lush has plenty more “naked product” options such as conditioners, perfumes, body lotion, toner, etc. Obviously, to be consistent with your eco effort, it is better to purchase these products locally, but just in case you can’t, below is a list of websites you could purchase from :

 - www.lush.com – I love love love this brand, despite some greenwashing claims.